 We designed a deep learning model to capture the complex features from NLOS RF signals.
 In particular, we designed and trained a long short-term memory (LSTM) neural network [15, 27], a generative model which can effectively extract features of inputs for NLOS drone detection.
 Moreover, without knowing the presence of drones, our system starts with classifying any detected RF signals into LOS signals and NLOS signals before the NLOS drone learner is used.
 Classification of LOS and NLOS signals is feasible because they exhibit different combined features such as strength, variance, and distribution due to their differences in multipath effects.
 We used the supervised support vector machine (S-SVM) as the learning model, which is effective for binary classification.
 This design is validated via extensive experiments using commodity drones in resident areas with other Wi-Fi enabled mobile devices.

 Scholarly Commons Citation

 Raja, Ashok Vardhan, "Uncover the Power of Multipath : Detecting NLOS Drones Using Low-Cost WiFi Devices" (2019).
-Dissertations and Theses.
+Doctoral Dissertations and Master's Theses.
 441.